-There are better ways to interpret this note.
+Too often, writers who are afraid of melodrama shy away from giving characters strong emotions.
+There are better ways to write this note.
 There could well be a disparity between the characters’ level of emotion in this scene and their motivations leading up to it.

-The tone and the genre might have been uneven scene to scene, and as a result the script hasn’t created the right expectations to support melodrama.
+The tone and the genre might have been uneven scene to scene, and as a result the screenplay hasn’t created the right expectations to support melodrama.
 Often this note refers to a symptom and the cause, the real problem, lies elsewhere.

 5. “Never use camera directions or ‘we see’.”

-On the other, the ultimate aim should always be to write something that’s engaging and easy to read and visualise.
-As with any technique, when camera directions and “we see” are used sparingly and deliberately they can help achieve this.
+On the one hand, it’s not the job of the writer to direct on the page.
+On the other, the ultimate aim for screenwriters should always be to write something that’s engaging and easy to read and visualise.
+As with any technique, when camera directions and “we see” are used sparingly and purposefully they can help achieve this.

 6. “This idea’s been done before.”

-A more productive way of looking at this issue is to ask whether, if the script does make use of familiar material or a common idea, it has done so with a fresh perspective.
+This note is more of an observation than a useful criticism.
+A more productive way of looking at this issue is to ask whether, if the screenplay does make use of familiar material, it has done so with a fresh perspective.